stevenhu913/datasci350-quiz02/README.md

-# QTM 350 - Data Science Computing
+# DATASCI 350 - Data Science Computing

 ## Quiz 02: Creating a Website with Quarto and GitHub Pages